OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 .. hint::

-    To monitor the deployment :ref:`bootstrap process <container_bootstrap>` use following command to watch the logs (not supported with Podman Compose):
+    To monitor the deployment :ref:`bootstrap process <container_bootstrap>` use the following command to watch the logs (not supported with Podman Compose):

     .. prompt:: bash # auto